Our Story

 Mission

-our mission is to reduce the stray and homeless pet population in North Mississippi by providing accessible and affordable spay and neuter services for animals in need.
+Our mission is to reduce the stray and homeless pet population in North Mississippi by connecting people and animals in need with accessible, affordable spay and neuter services.

 Values